 Screensaver

-There are two ways to control the screensaver, configured in the Settings tab on the Setup page:
+There are three screen saver modes, configured in the Settings tab on the Setup page:

 Timer